nytud/hunlp-GATE/README.md

 ###What is it?

-This functionality (implemented in `Pipeline.java`) means that any combination of PRs in the Lang_Hungarian plugin can be run with arbitrary parameter settings.
+This functionality which is implemented in `Pipeline.java` means that any combination of PRs in the **Lang_Hungarian plugin** can be run with arbitrary parameter settings.

 ###How to use?